-Bachelor of Arts in Speech-Language Pathology and Audiology
+Bachelor of Arts (B.A.) in Speech-Language Pathology and Audiology

 The program includes in-person, hybrid, and online undergraduate courses.
-Students who are admitted into the major will enroll in the course Observation and Clinical Techniques (7700:446).
-This course includes accumulation of a minimum of 25 hours of supervised observation, as required for graduate study by the American Speech-Language-Hearing Association.
+Students who are admitted into the major will also complete the course: Observation and Clinical Techniques (7700:446), which will allow them to to accumulate the minimum 25 hours of supervised observation needed to meet pre-graduate admission level requirements set forth by the American Speech-Language-Hearing Association (ASHA).

 The undergraduate program in speech-language pathology and audiology at The University of Akron provides instruction in the basic components of the discipline in order to prepare the student to apply to a graduate program.

-The academic and clinical faculty in the School of Speech-Language Pathology and Audiology are highly respected and distinguished in the field.
-The program prides itself on providing students with a welcoming environment where faculty support students throughout their academic careers.
-Academic courses are taught in small class sizes by exceptional faculty who use diverse teaching styles to fit every learner.
+We have highly respected and distinguished professionals in the field who support our students.
+The program prides itself on providing students with a welcoming environment, small class sizes, and exceptional faculty with diverse teaching styles to fit every learner.

-Our Accelerated Degree Pathway Program is offered to our undergraduate students who wish to apply to graduate school in speech-language pathology.
 Eligible junior level students are encouraged to apply for the opportunity to complete up to 9 credit hours of graduate coursework at the undergraduate level.
-In addition, admitted students receive provisional admission into our graduate program pending satisfactory fulfillment of their undergraduate degree and graduate program admission requirements.
+In addition, admitted students receive provisional admission into our graduate speech-language pathology program pending satisfactory fulfillment of their undergraduate degree and graduate program admission requirements.

 Our program has an active chapter of the National Student Speech-Language Hearing Association (NSSLHA).
 This organization provides students with the opportunity to network with other undergraduate and graduate students, in addition to opportunities to volunteer and attend professional events in our community.
 These experiences are a great way to build relationships with other students and professionals in our field.

-To earn a bachelor’s degree in speech-language pathology and audiology, students must complete the following:
+To earn a Bachelor's degree in Speech-Language Pathology and Audiology, you must complete:

 - 48-51 credits of general education requirements and American Speech-Language Hearing Association Standards*